 The most advanced gene-editing technology to date is the Clustered Regularly Interspaced Short Palindromic Repeats (CRISPR).
 This acts to “cleave” the contaminated DNA strand by manipulating the normal processes of the immune system of the invading bacterial cells.
 This DNA break could change the way we treat illnesses.
 Many of our most considerable health risks, such as cancer and HIV, may be resolved in the coming years by altering genes.

 Both pharmaceutical and medical technologies are continuing to develop over the years.
 People live longer, and fewer diseases are deemed incurable.
-Jobs in the pharmaceutical industry are more demanded than ever before.
-Who knows next year will bring developments in medicine!
+Jobs in the pharmaceutical industry are in more demand than ever before.
+Who knows, next year will bring developments in medicine!

 High-Tech Magazine: Stay updated

-If you are interested in discovering more high-tech startups tips, check out our High-Tech Magazine or our High-Tech Company Directory.
-If you would like to be included in an article or in our High-Tech Magazine, contact us by our Social Networks.
+Did you find interesting our Top 10 Trends in High Tech Medical?, check out our High-Tech Magazine or our High-Tech Company Directory.
+If you would like to be included in an article or in our High-Tech Magazine, contact us via our Social Networks.